 The Black-faced Spoonbill proved instrumental in getting Mai Po and adjacent portions of Deep Bay designated as a Ramsar site — wetlands recognized as having international significance under the Ramsar Convention, an international treaty.
 But development pressures continue along Deep Bay’s periphery despite those protections.

 Similar pressures plague other Ramsar sites designated, at least in part, to aid the plight of the Black-faced Spoonbill.
-Those Ramsar sites include Vietnam’s Xuan Thuy Natural Wetland Reserve; China’s Dongzhaigang, Yancheng National Nature Reserve, Chongming Dongtan Nature Reserve, Shankou Mangrove Nature Reserve; Japan’s Manko; and South Korea’s Suncheon Bay and Songdo.
+Those Ramsar sites include Vietnam’s Xuan Thuy Natural Wetland Reserve; China’s Dongzhaigang, Yancheng National Nature Reserve, Chongming Dongtan Nature Reserve, Shankou Mangrove Nature Reserve; Japan’s Manko; and RO Korea’s Suncheon Bay and Songdo.

 Many of the spoonbill’s staunchest supporters remain worried about its long-term prospects, even Yu Yat-tung, the Research Manager at the Hong Kong Bird Watching Society.
 He produces the annual International Black-faced Spoonbill Census.
 Despite having tallied a record 3,272 birds in 2015, Yu said he is pessimistic for the future.